I never realized how sore your abs could be from practicing yoga until I actually started practicing. You’ can get a good yoga core workout!

 Keep your legs engaged here as well.

-Keep breathing for 1-minute as you stay in this pose.
+Keep breathing for one minute as you stay in this pose.
 Make sure your core is engaged and drawn back toward your spine.

 3 Plank Pose (Kumbhakasana)